iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 Upload
 ------
-To :doc:`upload <api/generated/ibridges.data_operations.upload>` files or folders from your local file system to iRODS use the `upload` function.
+To upload files or folders from your local file system to iRODS use the :func:`upload` function.

 In the example below we transfer a file or a folder to a new collection *new_coll*.
 If the transfer concerned a folder, a new collection with the folder name will be created.